18 Healthy Salmon Recipes You'll Love

 Simple Hoisin Glazed Salmon

 With just 283 calories, this dish is likely far healthier than anything your local Chinese restaurant is serving up.
-Pair it with a spinach, carrot, edamame and cilantro salad to pack some extra fiber and nutrients into your meal.
-Finish it off with a light drizzle of sesame oil, lime juice, salt and honey.
+Pair it with a spinach, carrot, edamame, and cilantro salad to pack some extra fiber and nutrients into your meal.
+Finish it off with a light drizzle of sesame oil, lime juice, salt, and honey.

 Get the recipe from Pinch of Yum.

-Salmon Salad with Fennel & Pistachio
+Salmon Salad With Fennel & Pistachio

 Though it may seem as though this dish is overflowing with fat, don't be alarmed.
-Since it's all coming from the fish and the olive oil used to make the dressing, we can assure you it's all the heart-healthy variety.
+Because it's all coming from the fish and the olive oil used to make the dressing, we can assure you it's all the heart-healthy variety.
 Plus, you can always use less than two tablespoons of dressing if you want to cut back.
-This simply seasoned baked salmon is elevated to a new level of delicious when paired with the spring greens, fennel, dill and crushed pistachios.
+This simply seasoned baked salmon is elevated to a new level of delicious when paired with the spring greens, fennel, dill, and crushed pistachios.
 It's a must-try!

 Get the recipe from Sassy Kitchen.

-Baked Eggs with Smoked Salmon
+Baked Eggs With Smoked Salmon

 Get the recipe from To Her Core.